ec-europa/platform-dev/README.md

 copy the lines you want to override and change their values.
 For example:

 ```
+# The location of the Composer binary.
+composer.bin = /usr/bin/composer

 # The install profile to use.
 platform.profile.name = multisite_drupal_standard